 Creamy Homemade Deodorant Antiperspirant

-After making the Basic Homemade Deodorant, I decided to try a creamier version.
+After making a Basic Homemade Deodorant, I decided to try a creamier version.
 By adding some different ingredients, the deodorant comes out smoother and more luxurious.
 The recipe is just as easy and healthy as the basic recipe, and the ingredients are just as inexpensive and easy to find in stores.
-It is adapted from the recipe found on CrunchyBetty.com
+It is adapted from the recipe found on CrunchyBetty.com.

 Ingredients and Their Benefits

-Coconut Oil: Antibacterial, which helps fight odor, creates creamy texture and sweet scent
+- Coconut Oil: Antibacterial, which helps fight odor, creates a creamy texture and sweet scent

-Cocoa Butter: Adds to creaminess and gives sweet scent
+- Cocoa Butter: Adds to the creaminess and gives a sweet scent.

-9. Make sure the edges are clean, and place the container in the freezer for about 10–15 minutes to set completely.
+Make sure the edges are clean and place the container in the freezer for about 10–15 minutes to set completely.

 I love how creamy and smooth this is!
 And the smell is divine!

 Just like the other homemade deodorant, give your body a few days to get used to the new ingredients.
 To avoid marks on your clothes, let the deodorant dry for a few minutes before dressing completely.